szeyick/webApplicationArchitectures/MessagingArchitecturesEsbAndPolicies/README.md

 ### JMS Reliability

 - Reliable Message Delivery - The messaging server will deliver the message to the client if no application or network issues.
 It will deliver it **at most once**

 - Guaranteed Message Delivery - The message will be delivered even with application or network issues.
 The messaging server will store the message then forward to the client, the client needs to send an acknowledgement to verify the message being received.

+#### JMS Components
+- Provider/Broker - The MoM Interface.
+- Client - An application or process that produces/receives messages.
+- Producer/Publisher - A JMS Client (above) that creates and sends the message.
+- Consumer/Subscriber - A JMS Client (above) that receives the message.

+#### JMS Transport

+- Point-to-Point (Store and Forward) - Message addressed to a specific queue, clients retrieve messages from the queue
+- Point-to-Point (Store and Forward) - Any publisher can send to the queue but only one consumer can retrieve it.
+- Point-to-Point (Store and Forward) - Messages stay in the queue until they are retrieved or expire.

+- Publisher-Subscribe - Messages are published to a *topic**, which is a container that subscribers must register to.
+- Publisher-Subscribe - Subscribers remains active and the topic delivers the message, the receiver sends a response to tell the topic that it has received.

 ## Web Service Policies